 The Impact Lab

-Where we advocate, share knowledge, and test new ideas through research, conferences, networks and pilot projects
+Where we advocate, share knowledge, and test new ideas through research, conferences, networks and pilot projects.

 What is Impact Lab?

 The Impact Lab is all about broadening the reach, value and impact of our work.
-We do this through sharing our knowledge through conferences & research reports, and through prototyping new approaches to collaboration and leadership for and with young people with learning disabilities Our vision is that in 20 years there will no longer be questions about ‘How can the arts be more inclusive of learning disabilities?’, because we will have done the work now that means legitimate, honest collaboration is already happening between the next generation of cultural leaders.
+We do this through sharing our knowledge through conferences and research reports, and through prototyping new approaches to collaboration and leadership for and with young people with learning disabilities.
+Our vision is that in 20 years there will no longer be questions about ‘How can the arts be more inclusive of learning disabilities?’, because we will have done the work now that means legitimate, honest collaboration is already happening between the next generation of cultural leaders.

 Our first research project happened in 2013, and looked at how many young people with learning disabilities in Birmingham were engaged in arts & cultural activity.
 Check out the 4in5 report below.